prashantvermaiiitb/simple-react-node-app/README.md

 22. React memoization for caching the response or the component
 23. React Loadables
 24. React Events
+25. React Router
-25. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode
+26. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode

 This repository will tell you to do the initial set-up for this.